AliceGonzalez/Accessibility-Widget/README.md

 ## Credits

-This widget was created by Erik Olson, Meredith Wynn, and Robin Davis of the User Experience department at NC State University Libraries.
-We began this work in 2021.
+This widget was originally created by Erik Olson, Meredith Wynn, and Robin Davis of the User Experience department at NC State University Libraries in 2021.
+It has been adapted and customized for [Your College Library's Name] by Alice Gonzalez, including theme color modifications and integration into the website.